m2paulc/github-battle/README.md

 - build a loading component
 - build tooltip component
 - build withHover as a higher order component. pass tooltip component.
+- use render props instead of higher order component.